Maximal green sequences for cluster-tilted algebras of finite representation type: Forward hom-orthogonal sequences

 \begin{lem} Let $M$ be a Schurian module.
-Then $M=M_1$ is a forward hom-orthogonal sequence of length $1$ if and only if $M$ is simple. \end{lem}
+Then $M=M_1$ is a FHO sequence of length $1$ if and only if $M$ is simple. \end{lem}

 \begin{proof} Let $M=S_i$ be the $i$th simple module.
 Then $\cF(S_i)$ contains the injective modules $I_j$ for all $j\neq i$.
 So, $\cG(S_i)$ consists only of iterated self extensions of $S_i$.
 So, $S_i$ is the only Schurian object in $\cG(S_i)$.
-So, it is a forward hom-orthogonal sequence of length 1.
+So, it is a FHO sequence of length 1.